gardener/gardener/docs/concepts/operator.md

 ## `Extension` Resource

-A Gardener installation relies on extension controllers to provide support for new cloud providers or to add new capabilities.
+A Gardener installation relies on extensions to provide support for new cloud providers or to add new capabilities.
-You can find out more about Gardener's extensions and how they can be used [here](../extensions/extension.md#contract-extension-resource).
+You can find out more about Gardener extensions and how they can be used [here](../extensions/extension.md#contract-extension-resource).

 The `Extension` resource is intended to automate the installation and management of extensions in a Gardener landscape.
 It contains configuration for the following scenarios:

+- The deployment of the extension chart in the garden runtime cluster.
 - The deployment of `ControllerRegistration` and `ControllerDeployment` resources in the (virtual) garden cluster.
-- The deployment of [admission controllers](../extensions/admission.md) in the runtime cluster.
+- The deployment of [extension admissions charts](../extensions/admission.md) in runtime and virtual clusters.

 In the near future, the `Extension` will be used by the `gardener-operator` to automate the management of the backup bucket for ETCD and DNS records required by the garden cluster.
 To do that, `gardener-operator` will leverage extensions that support `DNSRecord` and `BackupBucket` resources.